vzool/docs/app/user-guide.md

 @TODO Screenshot

-This shortcut to your user's profile is where you would edit account information such as: email address, password, avatar, and more.
+This shortcut to your user's profile is where you can edit account information such as: email address, password, avatar, and more.

 ## My Activity